Thai Culture Upon Arrival

 While many people who come to the ThailandGuru website expect a lot on this page, it is actually one of the shortest on the website.
 This is because:

 - There are already several sites on the Internet which focus on Thai culture.
 Rather than "reinvent the wheel," I chose to fill in the gaps between other websites, and to focus on the practical matters of helping expats getting settled in here for both living and working.
-I have a page on links to selected other websites on Thai culture.
 I created ThailandGuru because no other website offers a guide to moving, living and working here.
 ThailandGuru is a practical and fairly complete guide.